 However, data loss afflicts companies of all sizes, including those that seem secure.
 And, once your customer, employee or business information is compromised or lost, restoring it can be nearly impossible.
 Daily operations and transactions can immediately come to a standstill, and you could go out of business in a short period.
 In other words, disaster planning is critical.

-Indeed, quite a few scenarios can lead to data loss, so understanding the most common ones is an important first step.
+There are quite a few scenarios that can lead to data loss, so understanding the most common ones is an important first step.
 Let’s look at a few.

 Physical server destruction